Click on a link to be taken to that section below or skip to main content or simply scroll down

 Go to Wheelchair in Motion website

 Wheelchair in Motion rents a van taking one or two wheelchairs or one scooter.
-Van at the airport to drive away.
-Vans do not have hand controls but you can transport people using wheelchairs or a scooter on a vacation the Niagara area.
+The van will be at the airport to drive away by appointment.
+Vans do not have hand controls but you can transport people using wheelchairs or a scooter on a vacation to the Niagara area.
 Ontario residents may be able to use their own automobile insurance.
-Drivers outside Ontario should contact in advance to discuss insurance.
-Each van comes with a parking permit for disabled persons.
+Drivers outside Ontario should contact Wheelchair in Motion in advance to discuss insurance.
+Each van comes with an accessible parking permit for disabled persons.
+Updated 5/31/17

 Is there a wheelchair accessible tour of the Falls area?